-According to A Quilter’s Complete Guide by Marianne Fons and Liz Porter, the evolution of a distinctly American patchwork and appliqué design only began during the nineteenth century.
+According to A Quilter’s Complete Guide by Marianne Fons and Liz Porter, the evolution of a distinctly American patchwork and applique design only began during the nineteenth century.
 Block patterns became recognizable and somewhat standardized, and each with their own name, although these did vary by region.

 Although this pattern was once thought to have arisen in Colonial times when many quilts had Bible themes, and is associated with the quilts laid out to guide slaves escaping to freedom on the underground railroad, it actually first appeared at the beginning of the twentieth century.
 At this time, many of the popular myths surrounding quilts and their patterns were born.
 People realized that much of what had created American culture was passing away as modernity took hold, and a popular romantic nostalgia began to embrace (and largely recreate) history.

 According to Barbara Brackman, a modern quilt historian and author, the Log Cabin pattern has been around a long time.
-However, the image of a cabin with a hearth at its centre became most popular during the great trek west in America in the middle of the 1800’s.
+However, the image of a cabin with a hearth at its center became most popular during the great trek west in America in the middle of the 1800’s.
 Women would make Log Cabin quilts for friends and family to keep the dream alive on the hard journey.
 This pattern made use of those many narrow scraps taken from around the edges of worn clothing, blankets, etc. However, since these strips were narrow and materials are of different weights, strips were laid out and stitched onto a backing.
 The quilt would then be tied together, rather than held with a running stitch.

 This design has evolved over time, and has been known by many different names and configurations.
-According to HartCottageQuilts.com, the Wedding Ring may have evolved from an older 19th century design called called Pickle Dish: “By the Depression, Pickle Dish was sometimes referred to as Indian Wedding Ring, which may be how Double Wedding Ring eventually obtained its name.”
+The Wedding Ring may have evolved from an older 19th century design called called Pickle Dish: “By the Depression, Pickle Dish was sometimes referred to as Indian Wedding Ring, which may be how Double Wedding Ring eventually obtained its name.”
 The Wedding Ring design was created and became popular during the 1920’s and 30’s.
 This patch is difficult to create because of its many rounded edged pieces and intrinsic design.
 It is not for the beginner.

 This has to be my favorite quilting design; as easy or as complex as you wish to make it, you just can’t go wrong with a crazy quilt.
 Another plus is these quilts can use up most of your left-overs as they are a hodge-podge of different weights and patterned fabrics.
-Add orphaned buttons, leftover embroidery thread and ribbon…the more the better.
+Add orphaned buttons, leftover embroidery thread and ribbon… the more the better.
 A great way to transform scraps into a thing of beauty.

 In 1876, Americans caught their first glimpse of the crazy quilt design at the Japanese Exhibit of the Philadelphia Centennial Exposition.
 According to Cindy Brick, author of Crazy Quilts, the Japanese occasionally wore asymmetrically designed embroidered and painted kimonos that displayed their political associations, family history, animals and flowers.
-These bright, intricate patterns were an inspiration to Americans, and the Crazy Quilt fad was born.
+These bright, intricate quilt patterns were an inspiration to Americans, and the Crazy Quilt fad was born.